French high court OKs extradition of Rwanda genocide suspect

 Rwandan prosecutors say financial documents found in the capital, Kigali, after the genocide indicated that Kabuga, then a wealthy businessman, used dozens of his companies to import vast quantities of machetes that were used to slaughter people.

-He also was notably accused of establishing the station Radio Television Mille Collines that broadcast vicious propaganda against the ethnic Tutsi minority, as well as training and equipping a militia that led the killing spree.
+He also was accused of establishing the station Radio Television Mille Collines that broadcast vicious propaganda against the ethnic Tutsi minority, as well as training and equipping a militia that led the killing spree.

 Kabuga was close to former President Juvenal Habyarimana, whose death when his plane was shot down over Kigali sparked the 100-day genocide.
 Kabuga’s daughter married Habyarimana’s son.

-The Mechanism’s chief prosecutor, Serge Brammertz, said Tuesday, ahead of the court decision, that a team from the Mechanism is in Kigali to assess existing evidence against Kabuga, contact witnesses and also seek out new evidence.
+The Mechanism’s chief prosecutor, Serge Brammertz, said Tuesday ahead of the court decision that a team from the Mechanism is in Kigali to assess evidence against Kabuga, contact witnesses and seek out new evidence.

-“The objective is to update and strengthen the existing case,” Brammertz told The AP.
+“The objective is to update and strengthen the existing case,” Brammertz said.
 “We continue the search for the remaining fugitives,” he said, adding that the main challenge is “lack of cooperation from countries where we believe the fugitives are hiding, or traveling to.”

-Commenting earlier this month for the first time since Kabuga’s arrest in May, President Paul Kagame said on national television that the arrest could be viewed as those who sheltered him didn’t want the death of the aging fugitive on their hands.
+Commenting earlier this month for the first time since Kabuga’s arrest, Rwandan President Paul Kagame said on national television it was possible that those who sheltered him didn’t want the death of the aging fugitive on their hands.

 France’s Court of Cassation rejected arguments to keep Kabuga in France, including health concerns due to his age.